 One day I showed up for a first lesson with a male mixed breed that according to the owners was very aggressive toward people and dogs.
 It has been my experience that people usually think that the problem is much worse than it really is but in this case it was pretty bad.
 They lived in a busy apartment complex in Nashville, Tennessee which made the situation even worse because there was people and dogs everywhere.
 When I arrived I saw a young couple exit the complex with a dog pulling them on a leash.
 As soon as the dog spotted me from across the parking lot he went crazy, barking and lunging and trying to get to me.
 This was my new client.

 It was too difficult to talk to the owners so I had them put the dog away so we could go over things.
 The owners were determined to do e collar training even though I told them I do not rehabilitate aggression with the e collar.
-To be honest, at this point I was just really burnt out from dealing with aggressive dogs so I decided to take a different route.
+To be honest, at this point I was just really burnt out from dealing with {aggressive} so I decided to take a different route.
 Usually I address the aggression separate from the obedience and e collar work, but not this time.

 First, as I do with all clients, I teach the use of the e collar by role playing with the owners.
 I have them hold the e collar in their hand and I teach as if they were the dog so they understand the timing and proper mechanics.
 Then once they understand it at that level I hold the e collar and I have them work me as if I am the dog.
 This works great because I can feel if they are doing what they should be doing and if the timing is correct.
 Also, it allows me to not always cooperate and teach them how to work through it.
 This allows them to make mistakes on me and not the dog.
 Once I was comfortable with their e collar use I had them place the collar on the dog but I held the remote.